bennyhuo/KotlinBlogTranslation/original/Call for Feedback: Upcoming Changes in Kotlin.md

 <p></p>
 {% endraw %}

-The biggest issue is that this syntax clashes with the syntax of string templates.
+The biggest issue is that this syntax clashes with the syntax of  [string templates](http://kotlinlang.org/docs/reference/basic-types.html#string-templates) .
 So, we decided to change the rules here:

 * the $foo syntax will be deprecated and then dropped